-Invacare shall not be liable for:
+Invacare shall not be liable for :

-- Natural wear and tear. - Inappropriate or incorrect use. - Defective assembly or setting-up by the purchaser or third parties. - Defective or neglectful treatment use of unsuitable spares.
+- Natural wear and tear. - Inappropriate or incorrect use. - Defective assembly or setting-up by the purchaser or third parties. - Defective or neglectful treatment.
+Use of unsuitable spares.

-6. Summary of operating instructions for optimal safety
+6. Operating instructions for optimal safety

-- Maximum user's recommended weight: 125 kg or 150 kg. - Do not attempt to reach objects if you have to move forward in the seat. - Do not attempt to pick up objects from the floor by reaching down between your knees. - Do not lean over the top of the upholstery back to reach objects located behind you: this may cause you to tip over - Always engage both manual brakes simultaneously. - Manual brakes are parking brakes: they must not be used in any case to slow down the wheelchair or as support during transfers. - Do not tilt the wheelchair (down kerbs or steps) without using an assistant.
-Press down on the lower tube of the frame as well as pulling on the push handles. - Do not carry in the stairways or escalator, user seated in the wheelchair with only one attendant; this may cause serious injury. - Do not use the wheelchair unless it has the proper tyre pressure (Front : 250 kPa, Rear : 350 kPa). - Do not overinflate the tyres: this may cause the tyres to explode and cause bodily harm. - Do not expose the wheelchair to a temperature higher than 40°C. - To avoid injury, keep your fingers away from mobile parts (armrests, folding system, legrests/footrests), and maintain good posture before lifting the wheelchair (heaviest part = 9 Kg).
+- Maximum user's recommended weight : 125 kg.

+- Do not attempt to reach objects if you have to move forward in the seat.

+- Do not attempt to pick up objects from the floor by reaching down between your knees.

+- Do not lean over the top of the upholstery back to reach objects located behind you : this may cause you to tip over

+- Always engage both manual brakes simultaneously.

+- Manual brakes are parking brakes : they must not be used in any way to slow down the wheelchair or as support during transfers.

+- Do not tilt the wheelchair (down kerbs or steps) without using an assistant.
+Press down on the lower tube of the frame as well as pulling on the push handles

+- Do not carry the wheelchair up or down stairway or escalators with the user seated in the wheelchair, with only one attendant.
+This may cause serious injury.

+- Do not use the wheelchair unless it has the proper tyre pressure (front = 250 kPa, rear = 350 kPa).

+- Do not overinflate the tyres : this may cause the tyres to explode and cause bodily harm.

+- Do not expose the wheelchair to a temperature higher than 40° C.

+- To avoid injury, keep your fingers away from mobile parts (armrests, folding system, legrests/footrests), and maintain good posture before lifting the wheelchair.

-Avoid riding on wet areas as well as gravel, grass, etc. (Sand and sea water particularly damage ball bearings).
+Avoid operating on wet areas as well as gravel, grass, etc. (sand and sea water particularly damage ball bearings).
 When using the wheelchair inside, we recommend using solid tyre castors, especially when riding on carpet.